Genki Travel Health Insurance Review: Is It Worth It?

 Repatriation of mortal remains

 One of the standout features of Genki's medical coverage is its inclusivity.
-Genki's ensures that no matter the situation—be it a sudden illness or an injury—you're completely covered without any limits.
+Genki's ensures that no matter the situation—be it a sudden illness or an injury—you're covered with few if any limits.

 When it comes to dental care, you're supported with up to €500 for immediate pain relief and up to €1,000 for accidental damage.
 After all, the life of a nomad shouldn't be restricted by something as fixable as a toothache.